 About Our School

 All human beings have the basic needs of shelter, water, fire, and food.
-Native American Indian ancestors, and your own ancestors at some time in the past, lived close to the earth and knew how to meet these basic needs using the gifts that Nature provides.
+Native American Indian ancestors, and ancient ancestors from Africa, Asia, and Europe, lived close to the earth using skills and knowledge perfected through direct experience and direct teaching from elders.
+They met their basic needs and lived well using the gifts Nature provides.

 These are the skills we practice and teach at Coast Live Oak School.
 They are time tested skills that enable a human being to be at home on Earth, in accord with the needs and limitations of the Earth and the ecosystems that support us.